List of schools affected by concrete safety fears

 – Abbey Lane Primary School, SheffieldWork started in July to replace a roof over the school kitchen after it was identified as containing Raac, Labour MP for Sheffield Heeley Louise Haigh said.

-The school is due to reopen on Tuesday and a temporary kitchen has been installed.
+The school was due to reopen on Tuesday and a temporary kitchen has been installed.

 – Eldwick Primary School, Bingley, West YorkshireBradford Council has said that access to areas of the school where Raac is present is prohibited.